MLSanhueza98/gif-app/README.md

 # Gif search App

-This is a search gifs app, its a little and small project created with Vite + React.
+This is a search gifs app, its a little project created with Vite + React.